- Jan 08, 2021

-Job titles that are not typically seen in construction in Canada:
+Job titles that are not typically seen in careers in construction in Canada:

 - Quantity Surveyor – All cost control and commercial management duties for the project are part of the PM’s remit.
 A QS moving to work in construction in Canada must either find a rare Commercial Manager role, or reinvent themselves as a project management professional (PC or PM).
 Quantity Surveyors tend to adapt and become excellent commercially aware Project Managers.
 If keen to pursue a career in pre construction, a Quantity Surveyor can work as an Estimator.
 This is one of the most popular careers in construction for newcomers in Canada.

 - Contract Administrator – These duties will most likely be picked up by a PC who may have a focus on costs and contracts.
 This role can often be found on large projects ($40M+) but is not very common.
 It’s more common in the Industrial sector to see this role.